Prince Adolf of Schaumburg-Lippe: Marriage

 In 1890 Prince Adolf met Princess Viktoria of Prussia during a visit to Marie, Princess of Wied, mother of Queen Elisabeth of Romania.
 They were married on the 19 November 1890 in Berlin.
 She was a daughter of the late Frederick III, German Emperor, and his widow, Empress Victoria.
 As such, Adolf was a brother-in-law to the last German Emperor, Wilhelm II, as well as a grandson-in-law of Queen Victoria of the United Kingdom.
 The wedding was attended by Kaiser Wilhelm, along with his wife, Empress Augusta Viktoria, and Victoria's mother, the dowager empress of Germany.
 Many of Princess Victoria's extended relatives also attended, including her aunt, Princess Christian of Schleswig-Holstein.
 After the ceremony, the couple held a banquet, at which Emperor Wilhelm feelingly assured the pair of "his protection and friendly care".

 After a prolonged honeymoon to several countries, the couple settled in Bonn where they acquired Palais Schaumburg as their residence.
 The marriage remained childless, though Princess Viktoria had a miscarriage within the first few months of marriage.

+The British courtier Alan Lascelles later told George V's biographer Harold Nicolson that he had thought Prince Adolf “the most physically repulsive man he had ever seen”.